 “Learning the value of a hard-earned dollar, being on time, being dependable, and knowing others are counting on you to do your part, are skills that employers expect all recent graduates to possess,” says Jessie Lombardo, the director of career development at State University of New York at Geneseo.

-A sky-high EQ:
+A sky-high emotional intelligence:

 You could major in psychology and ace every test but still not know how to collaborate with coworkers.
 It’s not enough to be smart and do a good job — you also have to be someone people want to work with every day.
+A summer job will give you a headstart on boosting your emotional intelligence.

 “The hardest part of any job is learning to navigate people, personalities, and politics,” says Cynthia Howard, founder of the Tampa-based executive coaching firm Ei Leadership, “You will gain experience in dealing with different personalities, handling the conflict that can show up when there are deadlines and pressure and learn more about what might trigger you.”